KillerOfPie/upkg/README.md

 ## What will you get?

-a new generic package manager, that will proxy  command line to the underlying system package manager (rpm, yum, apt, pacman, you name it).
+Same syntax for a package manager whatever the distribution:

 ```
-Usage: pkg <command> [arguments]
+Usage: upkg <command> [arguments]

 Commands: